jimhigson/oboe.js-dissertation/markdown/2_Introduction.md

 explicitly streaming server would improve the situation further, because all network data transfer may be thought of as a stream, it is not required to start taking advantage of progressive REST.
-In the
-interest of creating something new, whilst HTTP servers capable of streaming are quite common even if they are not always programmed as such, there seems to be no published general-purpose, streaming-receptive REST client library.
-A streaming client is the MVP and is the code deliverable of this project.
+A streaming client is the MVP and is the programming deliverable for this project.

 Criteria for success
 --------------------